afnanAlgogandi/Self-Service-Supermarket/README.md

 # Self-Service-Supermarket
- Self Service Supermarket by Prolog language
+ Self Service Supermarket by Prolog language, All the information you need is in a PDF file